ElektraInitiative/libelektra/doc/help/kdb.md

 Sometimes it is useful to start with default options, for example it is not possible to invert the `-q` option.
-In such situations one can simply select a non-existing profile, then `-q` works as usual:
+In such situations one can simply select a non-existing profile, then `-q` works as usual:<br>
 	`kdb mount -p nonexist -q /abc dir/abc`

 There are two special profiles:

+- `%`:
-- `%` is a fallback profile.
+  Is a fallback profile.
 It does not need to be selected and will be used if a key cannot be found in the main profile.
+- `nokdb`:
-- `nokdb` disables reading from `KDB`.
+  Disables reading from `KDB`.
 Then only command-line arguments are used.

 ## BOOKMARKS